-Whip up this easy kimchi aioli recipe in 5 minutes!
-It has all the tangy, spicy flavors of classic kimchi blended with homemade aioli.
-The spicy kimchi flavor of the creamy sauce tastes great with pretty much everything!
+Whip up this quick kimchi aioli recipe in just 5 minutes!
+The kimchi-infused sauce combines all the tangy, spicy flavors of classic kimchi blended into a creamy homemade aioli.
+It tastes so good – you’ll want to pair it with everything!

 What is Kimchi Aioli?